High-pressure Heat Exchanger Tubes Made from Different Materials

-heat exchanger tube is improperly selected, leakages of the heat exchanger tube are more likely to occur.
+The high-pressure heat exchanger tube is responsible for the heat exchange between the heating steam and the boiler feed water and also withstands the high pressure of the boiler feed water.
+If the material of the heat exchanger tube is improperly selected, leakages of the heat exchanger tube are more likely to occur.
 Once a leakage is found in a heat exchanger tube, it must be shut down immediately.
 Otherwise, the heat exchanger tubes around the leaking tube will be continuously damaged, causing more and more leaked heat exchanger tubes.
 After the high-pressure heat exchanger tube is out of service, the power generation load of the unit will drop by 10% to 15%, seriously affecting the power generation efficiency of the unit.
 Therefore, the selection of heat exchanger tube materials is a very important issue.

-Commonly used heat exchanger tube materials
+1. Commonly used heat exchanger tube materials

 According to domestic and foreign requirements for high-pressure heat exchanger tube materials, heat exchanger tubes are usually made from carbon steel, low alloy steel, and stainless steel.
 Copper tubes were also used in the early days, but copper tubes have low strength and poor high-temperature performance; they are no longer used in high-pressure heat exchanger tubes.

-Carbon steel high-pressure heater heat exchanger tubes
+1.1 Carbon steel high-pressure heater heat exchanger tubes

 The grades used for carbon steel high-pressure heater heat exchanger tubes play a crucial role in the overall performance and durability of these components.
 Carbon steel is a popular choice for heat exchanger tubes due to its excellent thermal conductivity, cost-effectiveness, and availability.